Direct to consumer (DTC): Why it’s the better retail business model

 Personal computing: the first retail space to go DTC

 Giant personal computer manufacturers such as IBM and Apple realized their computers came in a dizzying array of configurations that most retailers weren't keeping in stock.
-As soon as technology allowed, switching to DTC sales allowed them to offer all of those choices to consumers with much less friction than would have been required before.
+As soon as technology allowed, switching to DTC sales allowed them to offer new products to end consumers with much less friction than would have been required before.
 Apple took this a step further by creating their own retail stores where they could sell direct to consumers but still benefit from a physical retail space in heavily traveled shopping areas.

 Rise of the first successful DTC startups

 With the viability of the DTC model firmly established, it wasn't long before startups were founded specifically as DTC businesses.
 Companies like Warby Parker began selling eyeglasses directly to consumers.
-Mattress company Casper, Everlane Clothing, and beauty product supplier The Honest Company all joined in to make up the first generation of DTC from the start businesses.
+Mattress company Casper, Everlane Clothing, and beauty product supplier The Honest Company all joined in to make up the first generation of digitally native companies that were DTC from the start businesses.

-More and more startups jump into the DTC space
+More startups jump into the DTC space to monetize great customer experience

 The success of these startups showed entrepreneurs two things: first, that DTC could be a successful model, and second, that you didn't need expert-level knowledge of the product you were selling in order to become a success in the DTC market.
 This led to companies like Dollar Shave Club joining the DTC space in an effort to bring more products that were considered overpriced into the affordable range that the DTC model allowed for.
 A few years after their founding as a spunky startup, Dollar Shave Club was purchased by mega-brand Unilever for $1 billion.